stratosphere/stratosphere.github.io/docs/0.5/general/faq.markdown

 <section id="features_fault_tolerance">
 ### What kind of fault-tolerance does Stratosphere provide?

-Fault tolerance will go into the open source project in the next versions.
+Stratospere can restart failed jobs.
+Mid-query fault tolerance will go into the open source project in the next versions.
 </section>

 <section id="features_hadoop">
 ### Are Hadoop-like utilities, such as Counters and the DistributedCache supported?

-[Stratosphere's Accumulators]({{site.baseurl}}/docs/0.4/programming_guides/java.html#accumulators) work very similar like Hadoop's counters, but are more powerful.
+[Stratosphere's Accumulators]({{site.baseurl}}/docs/0.5/programming_guides/java.html#accumulators) work very similar like Hadoop's counters, but are more powerful.

-Support for a distributed cache will be added in release 0.5.
-In many cases, operators like [cross]({{site.baseurl/docs/0.4/programming_guides/pmodel.html#operators}}) and broadcast variables handle these situations more efficiently.
+Stratosphere has a [Distributed Cache](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-core/src/main/java/eu/stratosphere/api/common/cache/DistributedCache.java) that is deeply integrated with the APIs.
+Please refer to the [JavaDocs](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-java/src/main/java/eu/stratosphere/api/java/ExecutionEnvironment.java#L561) for details on how to use it.

+In order to make data sets available on all tasks, we encourage you to use [Broadcast Variables]({{site.baseurl}}/docs/0.5/programming_guides/java.html#broadcast_variables) instead.
+They are more efficient and easier to use than the distributed cache.
 </section>

 </section>